pinskylab/Atlantic_croaker_range/README.md

 sbatch run_pcangsd_freqmatrix.sh
 Using *.indf.npy output for subsequent analysis in R

-Loading in environmental data for the GEA analysis in env_data.R script
+Loading in environmental data from Copernicus Marine Services for the GEA analysis in env_data.R script
+Used latitude, depth, bottom temperature, bottom salinity, and bottom dissolved oxygen.

 Running GEA analyses (RDA and LFMM) in rda_analysis.R and lfmm_analysis.R scripts
 rda_analysis.R script uses rdadapt.R script to identify candidate SNPs

+Annotating candidate SNPS identified by RDA with SnpEff v.4_3s, using the hifi.gff file produced in the Genome Annotation section.
+sbatch run_snpeff.sh

+Outputs 2320snps.ann.vcf and snpEff_genes.txt which give the SNP annotations.